 In 1996, USA Hockey launched a new initiative called the National Team Development Program, originally based in Ann Arbor, Michigan.
-In March of 2015 the USA Hockey Foundation purchased Compuware Arena (now USA Hockey Arena) in Plymouth, Michigan, which will become the new home of the NTDP for the 2015-16 season.
+In March of 2015 the USA Hockey Foundation purchased Compuware Arena (now USA Hockey Arena) in Plymouth, Michigan, which is the new home of the NTDP.

 The program is composed of two squads - the U.S. National Under-17 and Under-18 Teams.
 The Under-17 Team competes in the United States Hockey League and also participates in three international events annually.
 The U.S. National Under-18 Team’s schedule includes games against NCAA Division I & III opponents, contests versus USHL teams, as well as competition in three international tournaments.